(01) CASE STUDY

 Lead UX & Product Designer | 2019–2025

-A multi-year transformation project that unified a fragmented ecosystem into one scalable design foundation, ensuring consistency, efficiency, and familiarity across all XTEL products
+Transforming fragmented product experiences into cohesive, high-impact enterprise ecosystems.
+A multi-year transformation project that unified a fragmented ecosystem into one scalable design foundation, ensuring consistency, efficiency, and familiarity across all XTEL products.

 After Kantar merged its technology units into one portfolio solution, we were left with different applications—XTEL, Richmix, VR, and IQ—each with distinct operational goals, technology frameworks, user interfaces, and user experiences.
 It became critical to find a way to unify the experience and create UI consistency, allowing these applications to function as parts of a cohesive solution.
 To achieve this, we needed to develop a new vision and collaborate on creating updated UI guidelines and a design system consisting of scalable and adaptable components and experience patterns to meet the diverse needs of each unit.